-The year-over-year change in General Fund vs. Other Funds relates to how HUD Continuum of Care (CoC) resources have been allocated across the department.
+The year-over-year change in General Fund vs. Other Funds relates to how HUD Continuum of Care (CoC) resources have been allocated across the department based on guidance from the funding agency.

 Program #30206A - Safety off the Streets - Winter Shelter & Severe Weather